Is FAXing really HIPAA Compliant?

 - Authentication of the sender and/or recipient may be present, for improved compliance.

 This is obviously a more secure method of transmitting PHI than a classical FAX.
 However, the use of “FAX” in this process is really a misnomer.
-Except for some services which “FAX” the recipient a notice instead of an email notification, no actual FAXing is involved.
-Secure FAX services offer nothing more than a “drop off and pick up” process.
+Except for some services which “FAX” the recipient a notice instead of an email notification, little actual FAXing is involved or many of the steps are short circuited and replaced with digital transmission over the internet.
+Many secure FAX services offer nothing more than a “drop off and pick up” process.
 However, for most purposes, that is the solution …. not the FAXing in and of itself.

-LuxSci offers just this kind of drop off and pick up service as part of its SecureLine service — you can securely and compliantly transfer files to any organization using any email address.
-It’s easy to send and easy to pickup PHI and SecureLine is HIPAA-secure.
+LuxSci offers just this kind of drop off and pick up service as part of its SecureLine email encryption service — you can securely and compliantly transfer files to any organization using any email address.
+It’s easy to send and easy to pickup PHI and SecureLine is HIPAA compliant.
 It is not a “FAX” per-se, but it delivers the same result.

 What is the right choice for you?